AKrotchko/carousel_navigator/README.md

 # CarouselNavigator

-An attempt to make the spotlight_carousel written by [dnys1 - Dillon Nys](SpotlightCarousel) - More flexible and responsive.
+An attempt to make the spotlight_carousel written by [dnys1 - Dillon Nys](SpotlightCarousel) more flexible and responsive.

 ## Using the Carousel
 Simply call the SpotlightCarousel build method, and enter the required parameters.